 Gaining in popularity for bathroom shower ideas is the wet room or doorless shower/bath.
 Designed to allow water into every corner, the wet room is a waterproofed bathroom with a shower and tub with no barrier.

 No need to worry about the kids getting your whole bathroom floor wet (a pet hate of mine).
 But you might want to hang your bathrobe out of reach of the shower spray.
-Apart from excellent bathroom waterproofing, you need to consider how slippery the floor might become and factor that into your flooring plan.
-Let the sky in with a huge glass ceiling like in this rather grand bathroom.
-I also like the “bathers’ pavilion” vibes of the wooden bench.
+You’ll need excellent bathroom waterproofing.
+And you’ll need to consider how slippery the floor might become and factor that into your flooring plan.

-I love a simple minimalist luxe shower like this one.
-White subway tile with white grout on one shower wall keeps things classic and contrasts nicely with the wall of bevelled mini square tiles that create an interesting 3D effect.
-Once again, a large gold rainfall showerhead gives you a satisfying drenching while conveying instant glam.
+I love a simple minimalist luxe shower.
+Simple white subway tile with white grout on a shower wall keeps things classic.
+And it contrasts nicely with bevelled mini square tiles for an interesting 3D effect.
+A large gold rainfall showerhead gives you a satisfying drenching while conveying instant glam.